 Working in partnership with Habitat for Humanity of Dane County, the Habitat ReStore sells donated building materials to the general public for 50-95% off retail price.
-The Habitat ReStore is located on Madison’s Eastside at 208 Cottage Grove Road and Madison’s Westside at 5906 Odana Road.
+The Habitat ReStores are located on Madison’s Eastside at 208 Cottage Grove Road and Madison’s Westside at 5906 Odana Road.

 * Support Habitat for Humanity of Dane County’s home building program